Privacy and planning services

 - collecting, spending and administering the community infrastructure levy

-In order to fulfil these functions, it is necessary that we collect the following personal information:
+In order to fulfil these functions, it may be necessary that we collect the following personal information:

 - your name